AerisG222/maw_photos_android/README.md

 2 Mount storage in the emulator

+- `./adb root`
 - `./adb remount`

-3 Copy the dev hosts file and cert to emulator
+3 Copy the dev hosts file to the emulator

 - `./adb push ~/git/maw_photos_android/dev_etc_hosts /system/etc/hosts`
-- `./adb push ~/git/mikeandwan.us/maw_certs/ca/ca.crt /sdcard`

-4 Install cert

-- Go to Settings / Security in emulator
-- If not enabled, setup a lock screen PIN, which seems to be a requirement to load custom certs
-- Under `Credential Storage`, click on `Install from SD card`
-- Point at the file uploaded above (ca.crt), and give it a name
+4 Add dev CA public key to `res/raw/debug_cas`

+- This is referenced in network_security_config to be applied for debug builds

 Once the above steps are complete, you should now be able to debug the application while all services are running on a single machine.